RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Pouring Estimation and Control

 Our PWP model can be used to command the RoboCAP Gripper to stop pouring once the predicted cumulative weight reaches some target.
 However, after the pouring action stops, some of the substance will still pour out of the container due to inertia, surpassing the target weight in the receiving container.
 Thus, we must determine the weight at which the robot should begin rotating its RoboCAP Gripper to stop pouring, $w_{stop}$, to avoid exceeding the target weight $w_{target}$.
 We define, $w_{stop}$ as follows,

-The relationship between $w_{overpoured}$ and $w_{stop}$ can be approximated as a second-degree polynomial, which we call the Overpoured Weight Estimation (OWE) function, denoted as:

-where $a$, $b$, and $c$ are the coefficients of the second-degree polynomial which vary with the substance type.
+$w_{overpoured}$ generally increases with $w_{stop}$ but is also influenced by environmental noise factors.
+To balance complexity and generalizability, we chose to approximate the relationship between these two variables using a second-degree polynomial.
+We avoided a linear model as the relationship is not linear, and we opted against higher-degree polynomials to prevent overfitting to the environmental noise.
+We call this second-degree polynomial Overpoured Weight Estimation (OWE) function, denoted as: where $a$, $b$, and $c$ are the coefficients of the second-degree polynomial which vary with the substance type.

 We collect data to fit the OWE by executing 24 additional pouring trials per substance.
-In each trial we use the trained PWP model to pour out target quantities of each substance in 10g increments ranging from 30g to 100g.
-Since the PWP alone cannot account for overpouring, the robot will only rotate the container to stop pouring when it predicts that the target weight, $w_{target}$, has been reached, causing some of the substance to inevitably be overpoured.
-The difference between the weight that the PWP model predicts it poured out and the ground truth weight is the overpoured weight, $w_{overpoured}$.
+In each trial we use the trained PWP model to pour out target quantities of each substance in 10g increments ranging from 30g to 100g, repeated 3 times per quantity.
+Since the PWP alone cannot account for overpouring, the robot will only rotate the container back when it predicts that the target weight, $w_{target}$, has been reached, causing the substance to inevitably be overpoured.
+The difference between the weight that the PWP model predicts and the ground truth weight is the overpoured weight, $w_{overpoured}$.
 We use ordinary least squares to fit the second-degree OWE polynomial to the collected data.

-Fig.~\ref{fig:fit} shows two sample fitting curves of the OWE model for water and rice.
-In these plots, we can observe that the overpouring weight for both substances generally increases as the robot continues to rotate its end effector to pour out more substance.

 Now, we can use PWP to estimate the total poured weight using the cumulative sum of $\Delta\hat{w}$, and the OWE model to calculate $w_{stop}$ so that overpouring doesn't occur.
-To evaluate our approach, we use the trained PWP model and fit OWE function for control to pour each of the five substances at four different target weights (50g, 75g, 100g, and 125g) ten times.
+To evaluate our approach, we use the trained PWP model and fitted OWE function for control to pour each of the five substances at four different target weights (50g, 75g, 100g, and 125g) ten times.
 The results from this evaluation is described in Section~\ref{sec:results}.